eton1234/music-transcription-api/README.md

 # Setup
 Each folder represents an AWWS Lambda function.
 Need to create an API gateway, AWS RDS instance (with the same database schema as in the repo), and S3 bucket.
 Also need to create custom layers for functions which use specific libraries/packages (e.g. ffmpeg).
-Finally, need to create a docker image for the basic-pitch function
+Finally, need to create a docker image for the basic-pitch function and push it to ECR for deployment
 # Music Analysis Service

 Asynchronous API to run Basic-pitch by Spotify.